 Aristotle once said that when you reach happiness, there’s nothing else you’ll want but to be happy.
-His explanation was that once achieved, the feeling will allow you to begin living as your true self and expressing yourself without regard to how others may perceive you.
+His explanation was that once achieved, the feeling will allow you to begin living as your true self and expressing yourself without regard to how others may perceive you and be among the happy people.

 While I believe that happiness is an innate state, I’m not saying that we must be happy all the time and smiling until our cheeks ache.
 However, by committing to a practice of some powerful habits on regular basis, we can ensure that the state of happiness is something we can experience most of the time.